 Five ex-Confederate soldiers have robbed the bank in Dodge City and are on the run through Indian territory, followed by Matt Dillon.
 The outlaws find abandoned Union military uniforms and disguise themselves as Union soldiers.
 At the next town, they declare martial law under the guise of an Indian uprising.
-The outlaws inveigle the townspeople into loading all their valuables on a wagon, which will then be stolen.
+The outlaws, disguised as Union Soldiers, talk the town's sherif into getting the townspeople to load all their valuables into the safe at the town bank, which they are secretly planning to rob.
 When Matt catches up to the outlaws, things come to a head.

 An elderly circuit judge comes to Dodge to take care of its court docket, only to run into a group of old enemies -- outlaws who rob and kill people in their paths.
 No one has ever lived to give eyewitness testimony against the family.
 The judge soon learns that he himself is near death from a heart condition.
 When the gang goes free after still another set of murders, the judge contrives an ironclad way to get the entire group hanged.